Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Background

 \subsection{Gradient and Hessian System on $\mathcal{S}_1\times \mathcal{S}_2$}

-Since each factor of the product space $\mathcal{S}_1\times \mathcal{S}_2$ can be a nonlinear manifold $\Omega_q$, we study the Riemannian gradient and Hessian of a (density) function $f$ defined in the tangent spaces of $\mathcal{S}_1\times \mathcal{S}_2$ and their relations to the total gradient and Hessian in the ambient (Euclidean) space.
-Assume that the (density) function $f$ is at least twice continuously differentiable within an open neighborhood in the ambient space containing $\mathcal{S}_1\times \mathcal{S}_2$; see the complete assumptions in Appendix~\ref{Sec:Assum_Cons}.
+Given that each component of the product space $\mathcal{S}_1\times \mathcal{S}_2$ may be a nonlinear manifold $\Omega_q$, we study the Riemannian gradient and Hessian of a density function $f$ defined on the tangent spaces of $\mathcal{S}_1\times \mathcal{S}_2$ and their connections to the total gradient and Hessian in the ambient (Euclidean) space.
+We assume that the function $f$ is at least twice continuously differentiable in an open neighborhood of the ambient space containing $\mathcal{S}_1\times \mathcal{S}_2$; see the full assumptions in \autoref{Sec:Assum_Cons} of the supplement.